mrmrs/trim/README.md

 Running a simple dev environment and readying assets for production should be super easy and trivial.
 This is an attempt at a basic template for faster performing websites.
 Performance matters, but we shouldn't have to constantly pick low-hanging fruit.
-It should be push-button.
-This is that button.
+It should be as easy as hitting a button.

-## Currently
+Hopefully this can become that button.

-# Getting started
+## Getting started

 Set up the project by cloning the repo, navigating into it, then installing the necessary dependencies by running: